What to Expect From The Aging Narcissist

 1. The Narcissist’s Game.

-Let’s first look at the narcissist’s game.
-Does it end in old age or do they change up their tactics?
-The aging narcissist’s mind games and emotional games do not end.
-The narcissist’s game of using people like pawns and tools never ends until they are dead.
-But what does happen is that their game gets old, their games become predictable and unbearable, and many people around them just get fed up with their toxic behavior and would distance themselves.
+The aging narcissist’s mind games and emotional manipulation do not end.
+The narcissist’s habit of using people like pawns and tools never stops until they are dead.
+But what does happen is that their game gets old—their tricks become predictable and unbearable, and many people around them just get fed up with their toxic behavior and distance themselves.

-But also, many narcissists are actually stuck in the past, thinking they can use the same tactics and tricks and get away with it.
-Sadly, for them, it’s laughable, even embarrassing to witness when a narcissist refuses to accept that their age doesn’t permit them to behave in a certain manner anymore.
+However, many narcissists are stuck in the past, believing they can still use the same tactics and get away with it.
+Sadly for them, it’s laughable, even embarrassing, to witness a narcissist who refuses to accept that their age no longer permits certain behaviors.
 But narcissists don’t learn, and they don’t change their game.
+They never think they can be outsmarted or that anyone could hold them accountable, especially in old age.

 2. The Narcissist’s Health.

-Let’s now look at the narcissist’s health in old age because this plays a major role in their effectiveness.
-For example, narcissists in their 60s, 70s, 80s, and onwards, provided that they are in good health can keep their game going for longer because it all comes down to their physical and mental capabilities.
-The longer they can care for themselves and get around, the longer they will continue to try to fool the masses and cement themselves as pillars in their communities.
+For example, narcissists in their 60s, 70s, 80s, and beyond—provided they are in good health—can keep their game going longer because it all comes down to their physical and mental capabilities.
+The longer they can take care of themselves and get around, the longer they’ll continue trying to fool the masses and cement their image as pillars in their communities.

 Continue reading on the next page